lammps/lammps/doc/src/Developer_write_pair.rst

 of the pair coefficient matrix (regardless of whether they were originally created from mixing or not).

+These data file output functions are only useful for true pair-wise additive potentials, where the potential parameters can be entered through *multiple* :doc:`pair_coeff commands <pair_coeff>`.
+Pair styles that require a single "pair_coeff \* \*" command line are not compatible with reading their parameters from data files.
+For pair styles like *born/gauss* that do support writing to data files, the potential parameters will be read from the data file, if present and :doc:`pair_coeff commands <pair_coeff>` may not be needed.

-The member variable `writedata` should be set to 1 in the constructor, if they are implemented (the default value is 0).
+The member variable ``writedata`` should be set to 1 in the constructor, if these functions are implemented (the default value is 0).

 .. code-block:: c++